OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create.md

 }
 ```

-Now, we need to install and run [Ganache](https://docs.zeppelinos.org/docs/first.html#deploying-to-a-development-network) to deploy our contracts on local development blockchain.
+Now, we need to install and run [Ganache](https://docs.zeppelinos.org/docs/first.html#deploying-to-a-development-network) to deploy our contracts on our local development blockchain.

 ## Deploying Contract using Create2

-Before deploying, we need to add our contract usingzos add, this will add our contract to ZeppelinOS project, so it can be deployed using zos push afterward.
+Before deploying, we need to add our contract using `zos add`, this will add our contract to our ZeppelinOS project, so it can be deployed using `zos push` afterward.

 ```console
 zos add Wallet
 ```

-Now we will generate contract address using zos create2, we will use 12345 as salt, you can choose any random number and --query option tells zOS that we want to compute address, not the actual deployment of the contract.
-We will also pass network information using -n development, you can find this configuration in networks.js file.
+Now, we will generate contract address using `zos create2`, we will use `12345` as salt, you can choose any random number and `--query` option tells zOS that we want to compute address, not the actual deployment of the contract.
+We will also pass network information using `-n development`, you can find this configuration in networks.js file.

 ```console
 $ zos create2 --salt 12345 --query -n development